-- Children who have not yet reached a GLD (Good Level of Development) will be supported to make accelerated progress ensuring their needs are met in line with EYFS provision.
+- Information from the EYFS Profile Outcomes and discussions with the YR practitioners will be used to inform initial plans for the children at the beginning of the year.
+This will include the continuation of any extra provision, interventions or small group focused work. - Children who have not yet reached a GLD (Good Level of Development) will be supported to make accelerated progress ensuring their needs are met in line with EYFS provision.
 They will continue to be assessed to ensure they meet the Early Learning Goals and skills within Development matters. - Planned opportunities will include a balance of adult-initiated and child-initiated learning which will include independent learning challenges.
-Adults within the classroom interact and play alongside children and model the use of resources, activities, problem solving and language so that they can access the learning environment independently. - Building on the good practice of the EYFS, the children will be set daily learning challenges which will close gaps, consolidate and extend their learning.
-These independent activities give children the opportunity to practise and apply learnt skills or knowledge and are linked to learning taking place during the week or the previous week.
-They may also take the form of pre-teaching activities to prepare children for the learning to come. - Where activities are introduced (or used in whole class sessions), these should be available for children to use during child-initiated learning opportunities to extend their own learning.
+Adults within the classroom play alongside children and model the use of resources, activities, problem solving and language so that they can access the learning environment independently. - Where activities are introduced (or used in whole class sessions), these should be available for children to use during child-initiated learning opportunities to extend their own learning.
 These will include the daily 'learning challenges' and children will be actively encouraged to complete them across the session.
-As the term develops and when it is appropriate for the individual child, there will be an expectation that some of the challenges must be completed. - Whole class teaching sessions will be short, active and use effective questioning to differentiate.
-Learning should be 'chunked' where necessary so that children remain focused and attentive.
-However, learning should always be interactive and provide opportunities for talk and interaction.
+Some groups of children will be directed to complete them.